ilan-anodot/anodotcost_api_docs_slate/source/includes/_Alert Triggers.md

 status | enum | Can be either "OPEN" or "CLOSE" size | integer | You can specify the max number of triggers to return.
-The default is 20 alertConfigurationIds | string | Alert configuration ID, limit the call to fetch triggers for a specific alert configuration
+The default is 20 alertConfigurationIds | string | Alert configuration ID, limit the call to fetch triggers for a specific alert configuration isLeanResponse | bool | This is an optional parameter (default = true).
+If set to 'false' then the API will send not just the metadata on the triggers but also the metrics array based on this format  - [metrics](#metrics-array).

 > Response Example: